What you’ll need

 Now you can connect the drainage hose to the tailpiece.
 Push the rubber end of the drainage hose over the tailpiece, then use the metal clip provided to secure it in place.

-Note: Whether you’re connecting the drainage hose to a dedicated outlet or your sink’s drainage pipe, the length of the hose must be between 40 cm and 100 cm off the ground.
-The end of the drainage hose should be pushed into the drainage outlet by about 12 cm.
+Note: Whether you’re connecting the drainage hose to a dedicated outlet or your sink’s drainage pipe, the length of the hose must be between 15 inches and 40 inches off the ground.
+The end of the drainage hose should be pushed into the drainage outlet by about 5 inches.
 To achieve this, you can attach the drainage hose bracket to a wall and clip the drainage hose into that.

 With the water drainage and supply connections made, now you can make the electrical connection.
 The appliance should be plugged directly into a mains outlet with a switch connected to the home’s circuit breaker system.
 Don’t use an extension cable or multi-plug.

 If the power cord is damaged, don’t attempt to repair or replace this yourself.
 This must be carried out by a qualified engineer.
 Once plugged in, you can switch the power supply on.

 Now, with all the connections made, you can push the appliance into position.
 Make sure the hoses and power cable don’t get caught or kink as you push the appliance back into position.

 Next, you’ll need to balance the washing machine using a spirit level.
 You can adjust the feet by hand or using a wrench by turning the bolts on the feet.
 It’s important to balance the appliance, otherwise it may shake or move during operation.